 Since we do not know the

 osm_id, you can leave that field blank.
 The expression in the first field will assign a correlative id to the feature based on the id’s used by the other features in the layer.
-Click on OK an the new feature will be added.
+Click on OK and the new feature will be added.

-that feature is still only in the editing buffer, and hasn’t been stored in the database that contains the layer data.
+That feature is still only in the editing buffer and hasn’t been stored in the database that contains the layer data.
 To store the changes, right-click on the layer name and select Toggle editing again.
 QGIS will ask you if you want to save your edits.

 Click on Yes and your PostGIS database will be updated.

 The database now contains different data to the one that we imported into GeoGig and used to create the first snapshot.
 We can create a new snapshot by re-importing the modified database and following a process similar to the one we followed for the first import.